-We used the baseline model to get the cheapest price advertised by Hyundai in Australia for the Kona electric and Kona petrol cars, and the UK price for the Kona Hybrid before converting the currency on 23/04/2021.
-The petrol Kona cost $28,990AUD, the electric cost $67,205AUD, and the Hybrid cost $42,942AUD to purchase.
-Costs include registration, where we used Queensland registration bands as the base registration on the engine of the vehicle.
-The electric and hybrid car cost $673 for 12 months of registration for the 2020-21 financial year, while the petrol car cost $744.45.7
+We used the baseline model to get the cheapest price advertised by Hyundai in Australia for the Kona electric and Kona petrol cars, and the UK price for the Kona Hybrid before converting the currency using XE Currency Converter on 23/02/2022.

-Insurance was calculated using Compare the Market’s free comparison service, based on comprehensive insurance for a white 2020 model with no finance or hail damage, garaged in Brisbane and driven by a 31-year-old male with no previous claims in the past five years.
-We used the quotes available on 23/04/21 to calculate an average annual figure for the petrol and electric car and set the cost of insurance for the hybrid model in-between these two prices to provide an estimate, based on the fact the cost of the Kona hybrid purchase cost is between that of the petrol and electric version.
-Annual insurance premium for the electric cost $1,299AUD, the petrol version cost $939AUD, and annual insurance premium for the hybrid was set at $1,119AUD.
-While it is unrealistic to expect insurance costs to stay the same over an 18-year period we set them at a consistent price for the ease of comparison.
+Insurance was calculated using Compare the Market’s free comparison service, based on comprehensive insurance for a white 2021 model with no finance or hail damage, garaged in Brisbane and driven by a 31-year-old male with no previous claims in the past five years.
+We used the quotes available to calculate an average annual figure for the petrol and electric car and set the cost of insurance for the hybrid model in-between these two prices to provide an estimate, based on the fact the cost of the Kona hybrid purchase cost is between that of the petrol and electric version.
+While it is unrealistic to expect insurance costs to stay the same over an 18-year period we set them at a consistent price for ease of comparison.

-Parts and servicing costs were based on average figures from Budget Direct’s article Car Running Costs in Australia 202010 and the Electric Vehicle Council Mythbusting11 page to arrive at an annual maintenance cost of $764AUD for the petrol and hybrid car and $464AUD for the electric car.
-This was supported by earlier research in an article by Lawrence Fulton in the Applied Sciences journal in 2018, which found maintenance costs for electric cars were roughly half of that of hybrids.12
+Parts and servicing costs were based on average figures from Budget Direct’s article Car Running Costs in Australia 20204 and the Electric Vehicle Council Mythbusting5 page.
+This was supported by earlier research in an article by Lawrence Fulton in the Applied Sciences journal in 2018, which found maintenance costs for electric cars were roughly half of that of hybrids.6

-These figures provided an annual operating cost which was used in the table above:
+These figures provided an annual operating cost of:

-The figures used in the table are rough calculations based on available data and are intended as a guide and might not include every associated expense related to owning a car.
+The figures used in this article are rough calculations based on available data and are intended as a guide and might not include every associated expense related to owning a car.
 Exact annual operational costs, such as the cost of registration, servicing or refuelling/recharging can change at any time.
-These calculations are also specific to the 2020 Hyundai Kona models and will differ for other vehicles based on their specs.
+These calculations are also specific to the 2021 Hyundai Kona models and will differ for other vehicles based on their specifications.